 To solve this issue, you just need to do a couple of simple steps in the Command Prompt.
 Here’s what you should do:

 - Right-click on Command Prompt and go to Run As Administrator

 - And type Microsoft’s recovery key: PBHCJ-Q2NYD-2PX34-T2TD6-233PK

-Now you should be able to install your copy of Windows 10 Technical Preview without any problems and participate to Microsoft’s Insider Program in order to help Microsoft to create as good system as possible.
-But remember, you should use Windows 10 Technical Preview just for testing purposes, and not as your everyday system, because Microsoft is following every your step, and risking your privacy is probably something you wouldn’t like to do.
+Now you should be able to install your copy of Windows 10 Technical Preview without any problems and participate in Microsoft’s Insider Program in order to help Microsoft to create as good a system as possible.
+But remember, you should use Windows 10 Technical Preview just for testing purposes, and not as your everyday system because Microsoft is following every your step, and risking your privacy is probably something you wouldn’t like to do.